Research Projects Page

 This commentary provides practical recommendations for managing VMAT2 inhibitors.
 With limited clinical trial and real world data on this topic, the case examples and firsthand experience described are useful to clinicians and pharmacists who manage VMAT2 inhibitors.

-This survey study presents results from a national survey evaluating barrier, needed support and program goals for implementing long-acting injectable ART.
+This study presents results from a national survey evaluating barriers, needed support and program goals for implementing long-acting injectable HIV ART.
 This work was performed under the larger Accelerating Implementation of Multilevel Strategies to Advance Long-Acting Injectable for Underserved Populations (ALAI UP Project).

 Switching MS Fumarates